YoYoFuMedia Online Marketing Company Icon

 Google Ads for Dentists – Best PPC Guide for Dental Practices

 Most dental Google Ads campaigns burn money on the wrong people.
-The agency they hire sets up a campaign, targets the keyword “dentist,” and three weeks later wonders why they paid $3,200 in clicks and got five new leads, one is a hygienist looking for work, and two others are Medicaid patients when you only accept PPO or cash.
+The agency they hire sets up a campaign, targets the keyword “dentist,” and three weeks later wonders why they paid $3,200 in clicks and got five new leads, one of which is a hygienist looking for work, and two others are Medicaid patients, when you only accept PPO or cash.

 1. Why Google Ads Works So Well for Dental Practices